 What’s Included:

-• Make 2 types of pasta: ravioli and amatriciana
+- 2 types of pasta: fettuccini and raviolo

 This pasta making class includes a guided visit to the local market prior to class.
-Join your instructor while you pick out fresh vegetables, stop by a cheese shop, and talk with local vendors.
-Afterwards, create a four course dinner with wine while enjoying the company of your instructor and small class.
+Join your instructor while you pick out fresh vegetables, and talk with local vendors, and learn about seasonal ingredients.
+Afterwards, head to the kitchen with a local chef to create authentic sauces and dough from scratch.
+Enjoy your dinner with wine and top it off with coffee and limoncello.

 Highlights: